CentroDL/godot/w07/d03/student/morning_exercise/readme.md

 "href" attribute to "css/style.css" and it's "rel" attribute to "stylesheet".
 Append the link element to the document's head.

-> css/style.css has some code in it.
-Does it take affect when you append the element
+> js/app.js has some code in it so you should see the page change color when you're
-> to the DOM?
+> successful.

 ### Load Styles